 \subsection{Brief Summary of \(\in _3\) in \cite{Sheridan 2016}}

-My \MyIndex{base theory} is \MyIndex{RZFU}, a theory similar to Zermelo-Frænkel with a global well-ordering, with the Axiom of Extensionality modified to permit urelements, and a bookkeeping axiom to keep track of them.
-(Other differences from conventional ZFC with urelements need not concern us here, and were in retrospect not worth the effort.)
+The \MyIndex{base theory} is \MyIndex{RZFU}, a theory similar to Zermelo-Frænkel with a global well-ordering, with the Axiom of Extensionality modified to permit urelements, and a bookkeeping axiom to keep track of them.
+(Other differences from conventional ZFC with urelements need not concern us here,\footnote{E.g., the theory does not assume the Axiom of \MyIndex{Foundation}, but the axioms of \MyIndex{Replacement}, \MyIndex{Power Set}, and \MyIndex{Sum Set} are restricted to well-founded sets} \censor{and were in retrospect not worth the effort}.)
 The construction below will use a relation similar to the main membership relation, \(\in _3\), in \cite{Sheridan 2016}, which I will call \(\in _4\).
 For the benefit of non-readers of that work, I will omit many minor details and sketch only the relevant parts of the construction.
 A somewhat less brief summary is in \cite{Sheridan 2014}.

-The \(\in _3\) construction is an interpretation over my base theory (whose membership relationship I call \(\in _0\) for clarity), where \(\in _3\) extends \(\in _0\) when an urelement is on the right.
+The \(\in _3\) construction is an interpretation over \censor{my} base theory (whose membership relationship is called \(\in _0\) for clarity), where \(\in _3\) extends \(\in _0\) when an urelement is on the right.
 The point to the construction is to define \(\in _3\) in terms of \(\in _0\), and then prove the \Def{interpretation} of each axiom, i.e., its definitional expansion, including expansion of symbols defined in terms of \(\in _3\).
-This then provides a purely syntactic (despite Church’s use of the word “model,” e.g., page 305 of \cite{Church 1974a}) proof of the consistency of the theory relative to the base theory: Any proof of a contradiction from the axioms of interest can be converted into a proof of a contradiction in the base theory.
+This then provides a purely syntactic\footnote{Despite Church’s use of the word “model,” e.g., page 305 of \cite{Church 1974a}.} proof of the consistency of the theory relative to the base theory: Any proof of a contradiction from the axioms of interest can be converted into a proof of a contradiction in the base theory.